homekube/homekube/cert-manager.md

 #### Update

 We will use the response for configuration.
-First we need to update our DNS providers CNAME settings.
+First we need to update our DNS providers CNAME settings with the fulldomain value of the response. ``_acme-challenge.yourdomain.tld`` is the key required by LetsEncrypt.
 In common bind notation we'd define
 ```bash
 _acme-challenge.homekube.org   IN CNAME	84bba6b0-b446-42ff-8d22-11b27f4ff717.auth.acme-dns.io.